RLH-2110/TestOS/plan.md

 * try to find an open source assembler to port to testOS

-* allow primitive drivers with pointers to routines and mapping to driver letters.
+* allow primitive drivers working by letting them regsister functions to drive letters via pointers or something like that?
+* support an autoexec
+* (optinal, think more about it) allow programs to return control to TestOS, without ending the program???